Kiryukhasemenov/Chinese_Loanwords_detection/README.md

 Here you can find my dataset created on Wikidata, as well as an analysis of the Chinese Loanword Dictionary data (汉语外来词词典).

-The majority of the code files are in .ipynb format, so the description of the aims and functions is inside (in Markdown format).
+The majority of the code files are in .ipynb format, so the description of the aims and functions can be found inside (in Markdown format).

 The `tranlsiterator.py` file is in .py format, so the information of the functions is in docstrings inside.